Larry McMurtry: Antiquarian bookstore businesses

 While at Stanford, McMurtry became a rare-book scout.
 During his years in Houston, he managed a bookstore called the Bookman.
 He moved to Washington, D.C. in 1969.
-Subsequently in 1970, he started a bookshop in Georgetown with two partners, which he named Booked Up.
+Subsequently, in 1970, he started a bookshop in Georgetown with two partners, which he named Booked Up.
 In 1988, he opened another Booked Up in Archer City.
 It became one of the largest antiquarian bookstores in the United States, carrying between 400,000 and 450,000 titles.
 Citing economic pressures from Internet bookselling, McMurtry came close to shutting down the Archer City store in 2005, but chose to keep it open after great public support.

 In early 2012, McMurtry decided to downsize and sell off the greater portion of his inventory.
 He felt the collection was a liability for his heirs.
 The auction was conducted on August 10 and 11, 2012, and was overseen by Addison and Sarova Auctioneers of Macon, Georgia.
 This epic book auction sold books by the shelf, and was billed as "The Last Booksale", in keeping with the title of McMurtry's The Last Picture Show.
 Dealers, collectors, and gawkers came out en masse from all over the country to witness this historic auction.
 As stated by McMurtry on the weekend of the sale, "I've never seen that many people lined up in Archer City, and I'm sure I never will again."
 In April 2006, McMurtry was elected a member of the American Antiquarian Society.

-Film and television

-McMurtry became well known for the film adaptations of his work, especially Hud (from the novel Horseman, Pass By); Peter Bogdanovich's The Last Picture Show; James L. Brooks's Terms of Endearment, which won five Academy Awards, including Best Picture (1984); and Lonesome Dove, a popular television miniseries starring Tommy Lee Jones and Robert Duvall.
+Advocacy